Strike gold in this luxury-minded town on the northern coast.

 Museo y Centro Cultural Casa del Rey

-Dating back to 1823, this former Spanish garrison is now a museum that depicts the story of Puerto Rico’s early history, from the Taíno culture to the Spanish conquest.
-Museo y Centro Cultural Casa del Rey also houses a lion’s share of the island’s colonial relics, including antique furniture created for the king and queen of Spain.
+Dating back to 1823, this former Spanish garrison is now a museum that depicts the story of Puerto Rico’s early history, from the indigenous Taíno culture to the Spanish conquest.
+Museo y Centro Cultural Casa del Rey also houses a lion’s share of the Island’s colonial relics, including antique furniture created for the king and queen of Spain.

 Exterior of the Museo de Arte e Historia de Dorado.